By Pretty Presets on | No Comments

 With Lightroom 6 (and continuing on in Creative Cloud) Adobe added an element which perfected it, remedying the only problem I had with the graduated filter - the ability to REMOVE the change from part of the effected area.
 They did this via the brush feature they added the graduated filter, which allows you to erase it off of areas you didn't want it to affect.
 On the flip slide, you can also apply the change to other areas with the brush.

 The reason I'm going on and on about graduated filter is that I LOVE how I can edit an image to accentuate the actual light in the image.
 Below is a comparison of an edit with brushes and panel edits, versus an edit with brushes and graduated filters.

 These same techniques can be used to make a sky look more blue (as long as your sky has color - if it's blown out, filters won't be able to help), or making the grass look greener.
-Those are filters in the Graduated Filter Toolbox, which is a very handy set to have!

 For a final look, below is a comparison of the SOOC (straight-out-of-camera) image and the edit with brushes and filters.
 The brushes I used were from the Perfect Portrait Brush Collection.